pascal-parent/esphome/Kitchen Display/README.md

 The idea is to use power hungry appliances when we are generating a maximum with the solar panels but not when we are load shedding.
 Since this display is to be mounted in the kitchen, I threw everything and the kitchen sink at it.

-### Updates

-#### 4 Aug 2023
-- Added MmWave Presence Sensor
-- Added Presence icon on the left of the WiFi icon.
-- Moved Time to the right area.
-- Remove CO2 and TVOC from bottom bar and removed the sensor.
-- Cleaned up YAML file and added some comments.

-### Coming next

-- Add CO2 MQ-2 Gas/Smoke sensor to the bottom section.
-- Add LPG MQ-6 sensor reading to the bottom section.
-- Add Sonar Tank BLE Sensor (Mopeka Pro) reading to the right bottom section.

 ## Assumptions

 - You are willing to get your hands dirty, this means a some code and some electronics assembly, but since you are using Home Assistant I guess you knew that already.